INDUSTRY INSIGHTS Β· 2026

 No-Code Deployment Makes It Accessible

-In 2024, deploying an AI agent required an engineering team, months of development, and a six-figure budget.
-In 2026, platforms like DocMind let any business deploy a production-ready AI support agent in under 5 minutes: upload your documents, customize the look, embed on your website.
-Done.
+In 2024, deploying an AI agent often required an engineering team, months of development, and a large implementation budget.
+In 2026, platforms like DocMind let support teams start with a simpler rollout: upload documents, review answer quality, customize the widget, and embed it on your website.

 πŸ“Š Market Reality Check